-MISSION VIEJO, Calif. – Two-time world super featherweight champion Genaro Hernandez has died at his home of a rare cancer.
+MISSION VIEJO, Calif. – Two-time world super featherweight champion Genaro Hernandez has died of a rare cancer.
 He was 45.

-Hernandez's wife, Liliana Hernandez, said he died Tuesday of rhabdomyosarcoma, which attacks muscle fibers.
+Hernandez's wife, Liliana Hernandez, said he died Tuesday at his home of rhabdomyosarcoma, which attacks muscle fibers.

-Hernandez, nicknamed Chicanito (little Mexican), was born in South Central Los Angeles and began his professional boxing career in the mid-1980s.
+Hernandez, nicknamed Chicanito (little Mexican), was born in South Central Los Angeles and began his professional boxing career in 1984.
 He was WBA super featherweight champion from 1991-94 and WBC super featherweight champion from 1997-98.

-He retired in 1998 due to a small blood clot in his brain.
-He finished his career with a record of 38-2-1 with 17 knockouts.
-His only losses came to Floyd Mayweather Jr. and Oscar De La Hoya.
+Hernandez retired later that year due to a small blood clot in his brain and finished his career with a record of 38-2-1 with 17 knockouts.

-In addition to his wife, Hernandez is survived by his son, Steven; his daughter, Amanda; three brothers; two sisters; and his father.
+In addition to his wife of 21 years, Hernandez is survived by his son, Steven; his daughter, Amanda; three brothers; two sisters; and his father.